 - 27% of all the management jobs and 17% of all the finance/insurance jobs in Gwinnett County

-In 2019, retailers in the Gwinnett Place area sold an estimated $1.5 billion in retail products.
+Annually, retailers in the Gwinnett Place area sell an estimated $1.5 billion in retail products.
 Economic activity in the Gwinnett Place area generated $208 million in public revenues last year.
 Area restaurants sold $118 million in food and beverages in 2019 alone.